Skip to main content

 NO is a powerful signaling molecule with vasodilatory and anti-inflammatory properties.
 By promoting NO synthesis, testosterone can improve blood flow, reduce arterial stiffness, and inhibit the adhesion of platelets and leukocytes to the vessel wall, which are initiating steps in plaque formation.

 Studies have shown that in hypogonadal men, TRT can improve flow-mediated dilation (FMD), a direct measure of endothelial function.
-This mechanistic benefit provides a strong rationale for the observed improvements in and exercise capacity in some patient populations.
+This mechanistic benefit provides a strong rationale for the observed improvements in blood pressure and exercise capacity in some patient populations.

 How Does Testosterone Influence Atherosclerosis?